Dan McGrath: Television

 After getting fired twice from The Simpsons, he later worked on Mission Hill (where he wrote "I Married a Gay Man from Outer Space").
-He also worked on Gravity Falls, The PJs, and a nearly decade-long stint at King of the Hill, contributing episodes like "Full Metal Dust Jacket" and "The Minh Who Knew Too Much".
+He also worked on Gravity Falls, The PJs, and an eight year stint at King of the Hill, contributing episodes like "Full Metal Dust Jacket" and "The Minh Who Knew Too Much".
 The A.V.
 Club called "The Minh Who Knew Too Much" episode "terrifyingly silly and haphazard".